markusenglund/react-switch/README.md

 ## Development

 You're welcome to contribute to react-switch.
+Keep in mind that big changes have to be thoroughly tested on lots of different browsers and devices before they can be merged.

 To set up the project: